 In practice this means that all process run as long as there is "work to be done."
-Once all processes are stuck waiting (directly or indirectly) for the clock, the clock advances by an amount sufficient to unblock at least one process (big-step time advance semantics).
+Once all processes are stuck waiting (directly or indirectly) for the clock, the clock advances by an amount sufficient to unblock one or more processes (big-step time advance semantics).

 Note that an ABS model that contains neither duration nor resource constructs will run without influencing the clock.
 This means that all ABS models are valid in Real-Time ABS; Real-Time ABS is a strict super-set of (untimed, non-resource-aware) Core ABS.
+ABS models without duration or resource constraints run in zero simulated time; the clock will be at time zero at the end of the simulation.